1Paint/LoL-Champions/README.md

 -------
 * Dynamic retrieval of champions and their stats from Riot Game's latest API.
 * Homepage of champions filterable by role.
+* A 'Compare' page allowing users to view champions between different game versions.
 * An index page of champions filterable by role and a table of sortable stats&mdash;from general stats to level 1 and level 18 stats.
+* Data on number of missing/misplaced API data for all champions' abilities.
 * Responsive and aesthetic layouts for desktop and mobile views.
-* Data on number of missing/misplaced API data for all champions' abilities.

 Desktop & Mobile/Tablet Previews
 -------